Decentralized Payment Clearing using Blockchain and Optimal Bidding: Optimal Bidding

 \subsection{Pareto Optimal Bidding}

 Within this section we wish to consider the setting in which the bids on the (unsecured) obligations $(1-\mu)L_{ij}$ are made so as to be Pareto optimal.
 That is, bids are made so that no single bank can improve its (expected) utility without decreasing the utility of another bank.
-As with the Nash equilibrium bidding strategies presented above, these banks are seeking to maximize the expected utility
+As with the Nash equilibrium bidding strategies presented above, each bank $i$ seeks to maximize its expected utility

 for continuous utility function $u_i$.
 As in the prior section, by Proposition~\ref{prop:limit-K}, this utility is taken over $[K^*_i(\bb^\ddagger)]^+$ in the $C^\# \geq \abs{\{(i,j)\in [n]^2 \mid L_{ij} > 0\}}$ setting of Section~\ref{sec:limit}.